-When I tell people what I do, at first they’re in complete awe.
+When I tell people that I travel and take my work with me, at first they’re in complete awe.
 “You can work wherever you want and whenever you want?
 What a life!”
-After the moment of shock, they want to get down to the nitty gritty of what my life looks like.
+After that moment of shock, they start flooding me with questions of what that looks like.

 What is it like working from anywhere while also being a responsible professional?

 I have to create for myself the structure that most people naturally have in their lives.
 Most people have to be in a specific location at a specific time.
 They form their routine around this, and they just do it because it needs to be done.
 My life is very different.
 I don’t have that structure, and if I don’t create that structure, I’m not productive and therefore not successful.